aydayurtoglu/CS102-project/group/AydaYurtoglu_log.md

 ### ~ 18th May 2020 ~
 I did some minor adjustments to the design and added images to our image arrays to show how Momentum can make animations with these images.
+I adjusted the help page and AutoImageSlider class.
+I added different buttons to DrawActivity and AutoImageSlider classes.

 ****